bobbychopra/insight-data-challenge/README.md

 ```

 There are 4 classes in `src/utils/twitter.py` that help calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears

 1. Tweet Class - Represents a Tweet with has some attributes defined
+1. TweetWithRawData Class - Derived class of Tweet, which contains the raw text
-2. TwitterNode Class - Represents a Twitter Vertex or Node on the Graph
+1. TwitterNode Class - Represents a Twitter Vertex or Node on the Graph
-3. TwitterNodeGraph Class - Represents a graph with Twitter Vertices or Nodes and Edges between them
+1. TwitterNodeGraph Class - Represents a graph with Twitter Vertices or Nodes and Edges between them
-4. TwitterNodeGraphWithSlidingWindow Class - Similar to TwitterNodeGraph but has a sliding window
+1. TwitterNodeGraphWithSlidingWindow Class - Similar to TwitterNodeGraph but has a sliding window